abhinavroy1999/nanowire-fragmentation-code/README.md

 ```bash
 ./nanowire_cuda.sh NEW DEG90
 ```
 **NOTE:** The code can also be run in windows operating system.
-In that case the bash script files cannot be used, rather the user has to compile the code based on the compilation commands given in the assets/ directory without the -lgsl and -lm flags, and with a suitable random number generator for windows.
+In that case the bash script files cannot be used, rather the user has to compile the code manually using the compilation commands provided in the assets/ directory without the -lgsl and -lm flags, and with a suitable random number generator for windows.